LSEG-API-Samples/Example.EikonAPI.Python.OptionsStrategies/README.md

 ### Options Strategy.
 - You should have the Func.py file on the same folder as the jupyter file.
 So it can call the functions.
-- Check if you have all the riquired libraris:
+- Check if you have all the required libraries:
 	* numpy
 	* pandas
 	* datetime